lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## tests and diagnostics for functions and sets of functions and tasks

+## meaning and multilingual elections
+- automated translation
+- merging on slightly differently translated voting options
+- translation of instructions and procedures (automated options

+## dimensionality and statistical representations
+- in various cases what we want from decision data are lower dimensional representations of higher dimensional structures represented by low-dimensional language data from the participants this also may trace a distinction between vote/decisions that can be clearly defined as simple choices, that can elusively be defined, or decisions that cannot be reduced to binary or classification choices

 # Distributed Servers and modularization of process
 - time modules